Introduction to SMS Marketing for E-Commerce

 Want to follow up with your customers after they make purchases?
 Text them a poll, asking if they’re satisfied with their items.

-As e-commerce businesses know, customer service can often be a make or break when it comes to maintaining customers.
+As e-commerce businesses know, customer service can often make or break when it comes to maintaining customers.
 More and more people are choosing texts over phone conversations, so consider implementing an SMS customer support experience.

 In addition, you can set up triggers for questions you’re frequently asked.
 Triggers are special keywords that “trigger” an autoresponse.
 When your customers ask a common question, they’ll receive an autoresponse.
 Their concern will be resolved, and you won’t have to answer the same question again and again.